 Insider trading is unethical and illegal.
-Personnel are prohibited by Canadian and U.S. law from trading in securities of any company while in possession of material non-public information regarding that company.
+Directors, employees, and officers are prohibited by Canadian and U.S. law from trading in securities of any company while in possession of material non-public information regarding that company.
 This includes the Company or any other company.
 It is also illegal under Canadian and U.S. law to "tip" or pass on inside information to any other person who might make an investment decision based on that information or pass the information on further.
+The Company's Disclosure Policy sets forth your obligations in respect of trading in the Company's securities.